 I know of two celebrity Chamberlin owners: there's a two-minute video of Jerry Lewis goofing about on his MusicMaster 600, template for the MkII Mellotron, although the tapes are very noticably different.
 I've also seen a picture of a MusicMaster at Graceland, although, foolishly, I didn't save it and now can't find it again.
 Elvis at the Chamby?

 Another 'celebrity' Mellotron owner was the recently departed King Hussein of Jordan.
 There's no record of what happened to the machine, but if it needs a good home I'll pay the shipping costs...

-Possibly the most bizarre celebrity owner was L. Ron Hubbard (at the unidentified organ and 'Tron, right), the dodgy science fiction author turned Scientology guru.
-He died many years ago now, but Scientology UK HQ in Sussex, southern England is open to the public, and in his office is a MkII in beautiful condition (cosmetically), obviously never moved since its delivery.
-When it was discovered by a crack team of 'Tron experts, its innards were in fairly bad shape, but I believe it's now been restored to full Mellotronic health.
+Possibly the most bizarre celebrity owner was L. Ron Hubbard (at the unidentified organ and Mellotron, right), the dodgy-science-fiction-author-turned-Scientology-guru.
+He died many years ago now, but Scientology UK HQ in Sussex, southern England is open to the public and, in his office, is his MkII in beautiful condition (cosmetically), obviously never moved since its delivery.
+When it was discovered by a crack team of Mellotron experts, its innards were in fairly bad shape, but I believe it's now been restored to full Mellotronic health.
 Shame it's shut away in a dusty museum to one of the less reputable cults, really (against stiff competition, too).
 Oh well...
-(Oh, and don't bother sending hate mail, if there's any Scientologists reading this).

 I'm sure there's a few more famous faces with a murky Mellotronic background out there.
 All submissions to the usual address...
-Oh to have a recording of Princess Margaret playing the 'Tron...
+Oh, to have a recording of Princess Margaret playing the Mellotron...